Pricing | 7 min read

 Freelancers can be a good middle option when the work is narrow and the business already knows exactly what it needs.
 The risk is not the person.
 The risk is unclear scope.
 If pricing, edits, hosting, forms, launch help, and support are not defined up front, the total cost can become fuzzy fast.

 A focused studio should cost more because the work includes structure, copy judgment, responsive build quality, search basics, launch readiness, and a clearer path from visit to inquiry.
-That is where Baumbach's Core, Growth, and Authority offers sit.
+That is where Baumbach's Starter Business Website, Standard Business Website, and Managed Growth Website offers sit.

 A larger agency is usually right when the project includes deeper branding, complex campaigns, custom software, multiple stakeholders, or ongoing marketing support.
 For many local service businesses, that can be more than the website actually needs.